rcalandrelli/HiCtool/tutorial/compartment.md

 # A/B compartment analysis

-This pipeline illustrates the procedure to calculate principal components (PC) of the Pearson correlation matrix that can be used to delineate A/B compartments in Hi-C data at low resolution (usually 1 mb or 500 kb).
-The code allows to calculate both PC1 and PC2.
+This pipeline allows to calculate principal components (PC) of the Pearson correlation matrix that can be used to delineate A/B compartments in Hi-C data at low resolution (usually 1 mb or 500 kb).
+It is possible to calculate both PC1 and PC2.
 Usually, the sign of the eigenvector (PC1) indicates the compartment.

 ## Table of contents